Iteam1337/predictivemovement/k8s/README.md

 - [Add Amazon Web Services as a provider](https://docs.containership.io/en/articles/504594-how-to-add-amazon-web-services-as-a-provider) (This has already been configured)

 - [Launch cluster using AWS](https://docs.containership.io/en/articles/2241901-launch-cluster-using-amazon-web-services-aws)
+  - Use minimum of t3.medium 4gb worker pool.
+We used one t3.small master pool with one instance and one t3.medium (4gb) worker pool with two instances.
+2gb for worker pool was too small and gave problems.

 ## Connecting to the cluster